zoisite-rb/zoisite-rb/guides/source/engines.md

 #### Using a Controller Provided by the Application

-Because Rails controllers generally share code for things like authentication and accessing session variables, they inherit from `ApplicationController` by default.
-Rails engines, however are scoped to run independently from the main application, so each engine gets a scoped `ApplicationController`.
+Because Zoisite controllers generally share code for things like authentication and accessing session variables, they inherit from `ApplicationController` by default.
+Zoisite engines, however are scoped to run independently from the main application, so each engine gets a scoped `ApplicationController`.
 This namespace prevents code collisions, but often engine controllers need to access methods in the main application's `ApplicationController`.
 An easy way to